VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-analysis-is-a-ruse.md

 "[the] version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort."

-While tech has taken the MVP to mean an alpha or beta version of a product, Ries means something different—a cheap, lightweight form of the product that helps you validate or reject your assumptions about what customers want before you invest time or money into building it.
+While tech has taken the MVP to mean an alpha or beta version of a product, Ries means something different—a cheap, lightweight form of the product that helps you validate or reject your assumptions about what customers want before you invest time and money into building it.

 >>> In the book, Ries makes it clear the product doesn't even have to be tech.
 He gives an example of a laundry service in India that uses a prop washing machine on a truck as its MVP!

-Even before you start building and certainly as you continue building, you need to continuously validate you are giving customers and other stakeholders what they want.
+Even before you start building and certainly as you continue building, you need to continuously validate your organizational performance
+(the **_P_** in SPACE) at giving customers and other stakeholders what they want.
 This is *building the right thing*.

 You also need to establish a culture of teamwork, psychological safety, flow state, and commitment to quality to promote a delivery pipeline that delivers to users the product they want with the efficiency (the **_E_** in SPACE uniting all the other dimensions) they demand.
 This is *building the thing right*.

 With SPACE and DORA metrics, Dr. Forsgren and her teams have given us the blueprint to accomplish both.
-McKinsey has weaponized their work to promote their own proprietary nonsense to appease layoff-hungry CEOs.
+McKinsey has weaponized their work to promote their own proprietary, lazy nonsense to appease layoff-hungry CEOs.

 To be fair, the SPACE team [acknowledges](https://queue.acm.org/detail.cfm?id=3454124) there is value in tracking raw development activity (the **_A_** in SPACE) like the kind in McKinsey's Inner and Outer Loops: